gogins/csound-webserver-opcodes/README.md

 S_current_working_directory pwd
 S_base_uri sprintf "file://%s/", S_current_working_directory
 prints S_base_uri
-webkit_open_html gi_browser, "Message", gS_html_code, S_base_uri, 900, 650
+webserver_open_html gi_browser, "Message", gS_html_code, S_base_uri, 900, 650
 ```

-*i_width* - The width of the top-level browser window in pixels.
+*i_width* - The width of the top-levelwebserver window in pixels.

-*i_height* - The height of the top-level browser window in pixels.
+*i_height* - The height of the top-levelwebserver window in pixels.

-*i_fullscreen* - If 0 (the default value), the size of the browser window is
+*i_fullscreen* - If 0 (the default value), the size of thewebserver window is
-`i_width` x `i_height`; if non-0, the browser window is fullscreen.
+`i_width` x `i_height`; if non-0, thewebserver window is fullscreen.

 ## Performance

-The browser window remains open for the remainder of the Csound performance.
+Thewebserver window remains open for the remainder of the Csound performance.
-Window events and JavaScript callbacks within the browser are dispatched every
+Window events and JavaScript callbacks within thewebserver are dispatched every
 kperiod.

 In order for user-defined code to call back into Csound, include the